 Deborah Darin is the student services librarian at Marquette University Law School.
 In addition to reference services and faculty research assistance, she provides support to the Marquette law journals.
-She teaches advanced legal research courses and legal research in the first-year Legal Analysis, Writing and Research program.
+She teaches advanced legal research courses and legal research in the first-year Legal Analysis, Writing and Research (LAWR) program.

 Ms. Darin graduated from the University of Michigan magna cum laude with a B.A. in History.
 She received her J.D. from Wayne State University.
 As a public interest lawyer in Michigan, she supervised clinic students at the Legal Aid & Defender Association of Detroit and represented UAW workers for the UAW Legal Services Plan.
 After moving to Wisconsin, Ms. Darin was an attorney for the non-profit Citizens for a Better Environment, participating in air regulations litigation, Community-Right-to-Know suits, and takings litigation.
 She was appointed and served on the tax board of review at the City of Milwaukee, the City of Milwaukee Board of Zoning, and for ten years was an adjudicator on the City's civil service commission, including five years as its president.

 Ms. Darin has a master's degree in library and information science from the University of Wisconsin-Milwaukee.
 She worked part-time at the Marquette Law Library and wrote the administrative law chapter in Wisconsin Legal Research (Carolina Academic Press).
 She was a reference librarian and taught legal research at the Loyola University Chicago School of Law from 2009-2013 before returning full time in 2013 to Marquette.
 She served on the American Association of Law Libraries Government Relations Committee (2012-2015) and is a past president of the Law Librarians Association of Wisconsin.